jonathan-odonnell/milestone-project-3/README.md

     ![Image showing the clipboard button](static/images/clone/clone4.png)
 4. Open Git Bash
 5. Change the current working directory to the location where you want to store the cloned repository.
-6. Type `git clone` and then paste the URL you copied in Step 3.
+6. Type `git clone` into the terminal and then paste the URL you copied in Step 3.

 ```
 $ git clone https://github.com/jonathan-odonnell/milestone-project-3.git